simesy/civictheme-saas-starter/README.md

 ### Resolve errors

-This does an ultra-minimal block setup, like the logo in the header.
-This resolves "This block is broken or missing" errors.
+Those instructions avoce will result in an ultra-minimal setup that is perfect for installing demos on top of.
+However for preparing to build a fresh site, these steps resolve the "This block is broken or missing" errors.

 1. log into the site, go to /admin/appearance/settings/civictheme
 2. Scroll to CIVICTHEME CONTENT PROVISION, and run that thing.

 ## Demos